-From the preliminary modelling it is evident that noise levels at receptors 45 and 46 will be slightly elevated and re-location of the nearby turbines should be considered.
+From the preliminary modelling it is evident that noise levels at receptors Rec 02, Rec 04, Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14 will be slightly elevated and removal or relocation of the nearby turbines should be considered.
 Alternatively, mitigation measures could be employed, namely (IFC, 2015):

-- Operating turbines in reduced noise mode should any complaints be received. - Selecting turbines with lower noise level specifications. - Building walls/appropriate noise barriers around potentially affected buildings. - Limiting turbine operations above the wind speed at which turbine noise becomes unacceptable in the project-specific circumstances. - Relocating these two receptors or offering them financial incentives.
+- Operating turbines in reduced noise mode should any complaints be received. - Selecting turbines with lower noise level specifications. - Building walls/appropriate noise barriers around potentially affected buildings. - Limiting turbine operations above the wind speed at which turbine noise becomes unacceptable in the project-specific circumstances. - Consideration of installing larger capacity wind turbines, limiting the number of turbines to be installed but having the same power generation potential. - Relocating these onsite receptors (Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14). - Relocating offsite receptors Rec 02 and Rec 04 or offering them financial incentives.